Luxembourg employment law is mainly based on:

 VIII GLOBAL POLICIES

 Under Luxembourg law, there is no express requirement to have internal discipline rules within a company.
-The text of, or an amendment to, the internal discipline rules cannot be adopted by the employer before it has been submitted to the employees’ representatives, if any.
+The text of, or an amendment to, the internal discipline rules cannot be adopted by the employer before it has been submitted to the employees' representatives, if any.
 The internal rules may only contain those disciplinary rules that are necessary to allow the coexistence of all employees and the proper performance of their work.
 The internal discipline rules must also be proportionate and in compliance with the Luxembourg legal provisions.
 The text of, or an amendment to, the internal discipline rules must be drafted into a language that is understood by the employees.
-In order to be enforceable against the employees, the internal discipline rules must expressly mention the date on which they will enter into effect and should have been notified to all employees.
+To be enforceable against the employees, the internal discipline rules must expressly mention the date on which they will enter into effect and should have been notified to all employees.
 An express acknowledgment by the employees of the internal discipline rules should be sought by the employer to prove that the employees had knowledge of their content and the sanctions listed therein.
 They may be attached to the employment contract in case of a new hire.

 Luxembourg has three official languages: French, German and Luxembourgish.
 There are no mandatory rules as to the specific language to be used in employment contracts.
 Parties may draft the employment contract in the language understood by them and specifically by the employee, who should be able to read and understand the terms and conditions of his or her employment contract.